Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 A DDoS botnet is a collection of bots, or in this case IoT devices, that have been affected by malware.
 A bad actor will use these bots to send traffic to servers, attempting to overload them and carry out a DDoS attack.

-Can DDoS resistance help prevent an attack?
+Can DDoS resistance help with DDoS prevention?